Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 * `-Minfo` tells you what the compiler is actually doing to your code
 * The same compiler options as mentioned [above](#using-openacc-with-nvidia-hpc-compilers) are available for OpenMP, including the `-gpu=ccXY` flag as mentioned above.
-* OpenMP-secific advice may be found in the [respective section in the user guide](https://docs.nvidia.com/hpc-sdk/compilers/hpc-compilers-user-guide/#openmp-use)
+* OpenMP-specific advice may be found in the [respective section in the user guide](https://docs.nvidia.com/hpc-sdk/compilers/hpc-compilers-user-guide/#openmp-use)

 #### Using OpenMP target offloading with the IBM XL compilers